Raiden1411/zabi/docs/pages/api/clients/wallet.md

 ```

 ## Init
-Init wallet instance.
-Must call `deinit` to clean up.
+Sets the wallet initial state.

-The init opts will depend on the `client_type`.
+The init opts will depend on the [client_type](/api/clients/wallet#walletclients).

 ### Signature